Bakasura18/coconut-oil/README.md

 TASK 1
 This Task was quite hard for me.
 I was not at all familiar with the matplotlib and pandas.
-I watched a lot of YouTube videos, went back and forth with ChatGPT and finally began to understand things and could write some code on my own.
-First, I stored the values from the .csv file to 'data'.
+I watched a lot of YouTube videos, went back and forth with ChatGPT and finally began to understand things and could write some code on my own. **I have properly explained my code through comments, so pls do go through that.** First, I stored the values from the .csv file to 'data'.
 Next I converted it to numeric by using pd.to_numeric() and.dropna() to drop stuff which can't be converted to numeric.
 To convert the pressure data to altitude, I used the standard barometric formula: h = 44330 * (1 - (P/P0)^(0.19026))
 Since the test was done in the lower troposphere with not much changes in temperature and value of g, we can safely use this result.
 Used rolling mean by taking average of 2 values o adjacent side to smoothen out data fluctuations.
 Found out velocities using difference of 2 consecutive smoothened altitude readings.
-Next defined 2 axes one for velocity and one for altitude with the x axis as time.
-Next, used the init(), update(frame) and FuncAnimation to plot a new frame every second.
+Next defined 2 y axes one for velocity and one for altitude with the x axis as time.

+**Next, the animation part using FuncAnimation: i've explained it here** Created an init() and update() function.

+ani = animation.FuncAnimation(fig, update, frames=len(altitudes),
+                              init_func=init, blit=True, interval=1000, repeat=False)

+#calls the function update at each frame,
+#frames=len(altitudes) : this passes values from [0,1,2,3...len(altitudes)] to the update function, i.e. the source of data to pass to the update function with each frame
+#init_func=init : to execute before the first frame.
+# blit=True : to turn on blitting so that only the part that changed is updated with each frame and not the whole stuff
+#interval=1000 : to display each new frame after 1000 milli seconds
+#repeat=False : to not repeat the animation after its over.